Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Problem formulation

-\textbf{Metric coefficients.} The coefficients of the Riemannian metric, $g_{ij}$, can be computed using the tangent vectors to the manifold at a location corresponding to a point in the manifold parameterization domain and time domain $\mathcal{U} \times [0,\tau]$.
-The coefficients of the metric can be computed at general times as \citep{elemofdiffgeo}
+\textbf{Metric coefficients.} The coefficients of the Riemannian metric, $g_{ij}$, can be computed using the tangent vectors to the manifold at a location corresponding to a point in the manifold parameterization domain local coordinates and time domain $\mathcal{U} \times [0,\tau]$.
+The induced metric and its coefficients can be computed at general times as \citep{elemofdiffgeo}